 We love to eat beans in our family.
 A bowl of hot and wonderfully seasoned cooked beans with cornbread is pure heaven for a winter comfort food dinner.
-Dried beans and peas are full of wonderful vitamins and fiber and makes a really filling meal.
+Dried beans and peas are full of wonderful vitamins and fiber and make a really filling meal.
 I recently made a Black Eyed Pea & Sausage Soup to see what hubby thought of a new spin on a classic southern meal.

-I made this in my crock pot since I was going to be so busy most of the day.
-There are a couple other steps you will have to do before you can start cooking the soup, if you use dry beans.
+I made this in my crockpot since I was going to be so busy most of the day.
+There are a couple other steps you will have to do before you can start cooking the soup if you use dry beans.
 You can also use canned black eye peas in this recipe.
 You just won’t have to cook as long.

 The day before you cook your beans, put them in a bowl and add water a couple of inches above them.
-Let them sit over night.
+Let them sit overnight.

 The next day, just pour off the water and rinse well before adding them to your pot or slow cooker.
 Your beans or peas will come out so tender after cooking them.
 See how they have swelled nicely.

 My garden is full of kale right now and with it being a cool weather plant it’s a perfect time to use it in so many recipes.
 It’s really good in this one.
 I am growing a dwarf version of kale and it’s not bitter at all.

 I did use Turkey Link Sausage, which you can find in any grocery store, in this recipe to keep down the fat.
 The turkey sausage is already cooked and only needs to be reheated.
 But if you love the full flavor of link sausage, then that will just add more flavor to the soup.

 If the soup is too soupy for your taste, I mixed a small slurry of water and flour and added it to the mixture close to serving time to thicken it up a bit.

 Instant Pot Version: